premake/premake-core/website/docs/copylocal.md

+---
+title: copylocal
+description: Specifies a list of libraries or assembly references which should be copied to the target directory as part of the build.
+keywords: [premake, copylocal, assemblies, libraries, c#, visual studio]
+---

 Specifies a list of libraries or assembly references which should be copied to the target directory as part of the build.
 Refer to the Visual Studio C# project feature of the same name.

 ```lua